straightVibing/Initial-Report/Initial Report.md

 Other potential models that could be used as the basis for the project include those considered by @Pinto2010 and @Zheng2010.
 Both of these were able to successfully predict MFC behaviour and performance when compared to experimental data despite being based on different principles. @Pinto2010 developed a half-cell model based on the anode whilst @Zheng2010 developed a model based on the cathode.
 This was unusual as the anodic step is generally considered to be reaction limiting.
 The existence and accuracy of these models demonstrates that there is good degree of flexibility available when initially building and then refining a model.
 As a result, the final model considered by the project may differ significantly from the one considered initially.

+### Methods and Assumptions

+- @Pinto2010 and @Littfinski2022 made similar assumptions that the biofilm formation and retention within the model is taken from a different and specific biofilm model
+- Substrate gradient neglected @Littfinski2022 and @Wang2011

 # Objectives